 How are top financial advisors updating their marketing materials to ensure compliance?

-The new SEC Marketing Compliance Rule went into effect on May 4, 2021, and advisors must be compliant by November 4, 2022.
+The new SEC Marketing Compliance Rule went into effect on May 4, 2021, and wealth professionals must be compliant by November 4, 2022.

 Regulations change quickly and often, so it is critical that you stay as up-to-date on compliance as you do on investment advisor marketing.